Fdr3iZzz/misstedSongsFinder/README.md

 - change String splitterTo the character after your number in the song naming scheme
 - change String playlistFiles path to the path where your songs are stored

 Errors in the naming scheme will result in the program crashing.
 You can see in the output where the crash occurred.
-To fix the program crashing you can add try catch exceptions but im too lazy for that
+To fix the program crashing you can add try catch exceptions but im too lazy for that/ wanna do other things